cjerrington/cjerrington.github.io/src/posts/2023/2023-10-13-100-days-to-offload-update.md

 ---
 title: 100 Days to Offload Update
-excerpt: Quick update to the 100 Days to Offload Challenge
+description: Quick update to the 100 Days to Offload Challenge
 tags:
   - personal
   - 100DaysToOffload